jlogan03/jlogan03.github.io/docs/interpn.markdown

   </a>
 </div>

+Edited on 2023-11-30 to add more implementation details.

 ### Results

 The TL;DR is that we can achieve a **10-150x speedup** over the reference (FITPACK via scipy)